ayshaw/Dog-Breed-Project/docs/EDA.md

 ## Possible solutions
 To get more images per class, we use breed classes instead of breeds to classify our dogs, leaving us with 8 breed classes and at least 700 dogs per class.
-These breed classes correspond to the the [American Kennel Club breeding classes](https://www.akc.org/public-education/resources/general-tips-information/dog-breeds-sorted-groups/)
+These breed classes correspond to the the [American Kennel Club breeding classes](https://www.akc.org/public-education/resources/general-tips-information/dog-breeds-sorted-groups/).
+The hybrid and NAN classes were created for the dogs that could not be classified in the 8 super breeds.
 ![breed class distribution image](https://raw.githubusercontent.com/ayshaw/Dog-Breed-Project/master/distribution_class.png)